Lucy Williams BVA EMASS is Academic Dean of the College.

 In addition to her role as Associate Dean of Postgraduates, she is the Senior Lay Clerk of the St Paul’s College Choir and tutors many of the choir’s members.

-Jack Stephens BMusHon(Syd) BA(Syd) BCom(Syd) AmusADist(AMEB) is the Director of Music at St Paul’s College.
-Jack is responsible for facilitating and developing the musical life of the College, this include directing the Choir of St Paul’s College, composed of 32 students that sing Evensong each week, as well as regular performance within professional engagements.
-Jack also works with students in the intercollegiate Palladian competition alongside regular performances and musical events throughout the year in the College.
+Dr Jack Stephens DMA(Syd) BMusHon(Syd) BA(Syd) BCom(Syd) AmusADist is the Director of Music at St Paul’s College.
+Jack is responsible for facilitating and developing the musical life of the College.
+This includes directing the Choir of St Paul’s College, composed of 36 students who sing Evensong each week, as well as regular performances in professional engagements.
+Jack also works with students in the intercollegiate Palladian competition, in addition to regular performances and musical events throughout the year at the College.

 Richard Morgan MA GDipMuseumStud(Syd) DipOutdoorRec(AQTF) FRSA MFIA MAICD JP joined the staff in April 2017, within which he is responsible for the administration of the College’s fundraising program and engagement with Paulines of all generations.
 A Fresher in 1978, Richard has given much of his time to assisting the St Paul’s College Union across various roles since he was an undergraduate.
 His role since 2023 is Director of Community Engagement with responsibility for alumni and community communications, website, social media, newsletters, events and College history.